SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

    3. Adjust `main.py` to use cross-validation:
       - Add a parameter for number of CV folds (e.g., `n_cv_folds = 5`).
       - Pass CV parameter to model training and evaluation functions.

-   ### Implementation Details
-   - Use `StratifiedKFold` for classification tasks or `KFold` for regression tasks.
-   - Ensure consistency in random state across all CV splits for reproducibility.
-   - Handle cases where models may not inherently support cross-validation (e.g., Neural Networks with KerasRegressor).

-   ### Expected Outcome
-   - More reliable performance estimates for each model.
-   - Ability to compare models based on cross-validated scores.
-   - Foundation for implementing hyperparameter tuning with cross-validation.

-   ### Potential Challenges
-   - Increased computation time due to multiple model fits per evaluation.
-   - Handling of Neural Network models in cross-validation context.

-   ### Next Steps After Implementation
-   - Verify cross-validation results against single-split evaluations.
-   - Use cross-validated scores to guide hyperparameter tuning process.
-   - Update model comparison and selection logic to use cross-validated metrics.

 4. **Hyperparameter tuning**
    - Implement basic hyperparameter tuning for Ridge, Random Forest, and Gradient Boosting models.